Dvd848/CTFs/2021_Shabak/Puzzle.md

 {"puzzles": [{"id": 0, "name": "SpaceInvaders", "rows": "1 1,1 1,7,2 3 2,11,1 7 1,1 1 1 1,2 2,0", "columns": "3,2,1 5,2 2 1,4 1,4,4 1,2 2 1,1 5,2,3"}, {"id": 1, "name": "X", "rows": "1 1,1,1 1", "columns": "1 1,1,1 1"}, {"id": 2, "name": "1337", "rows": "1 3 3 3,1 1 1 1,1 3 3 1,1 1 1 1,1 3 3 1", "columns": "5,0,1 1 1,1 1 1,5,0,1 1 1,1 1 1,5,0,1,1 2,3"}, {"id": 3, "name": "TopSecret", "rows": "7,12,3 2 2 4,4 2 2 2,2 2 2 2 2,3 2 2 2 2,4 2 2 2 2,4 2 2 2 2,1 2 2 2 2 2,2 2 2 2 2 2,2 2 2 2 2 2,4 2 2 2 2,3 2 2 2 2,2 2 2 2 2,2 4 2 2 2,5 2 2 2,3 2 2 2, 2 3 2 2,7 2 2,4 3 2,2 3 2,2 4 3,4 3,13,9", "columns": "8,13,3 2 5,8 2 3,8 2 4,2 2 2 2,13 2 2,12 2 3,1 2 4,17 2 2,16 3 2,2 2 2,2 3 2,19 2,17 2,2 2,2 2,2 2,2 2,2 2,2 2,2 3,3 3,13,9"}, {"id": 4, "name": "StarOfDavid", "rows": "1,3,2 2,13,1 2 2 1,2 2,2 2,2 2,2 2,1 2 2 1,13,2 2,3,1", "columns": "1 1,2 2,1 4 1,8,3 3,3 3,2 1 1 2,3 3,3 3,8,1 4 1,2 2,1 1"}, {"id": 5, "name": "QR", "rows": "7 2 1 7,1 1 1 1 1 1,1 3 1 1 1 1 1 3 1,1 3 1 1 2 1 3 1,1 3 1 3 1 3 1,1 1 1 1,7 1 1 1 7,2,4 1 1 1 1 3 1,1 2 1 1 1 1 3,1 1 2 1 1 5 3,2 3 2 1,2 1 2 1 2 1 1 1 1,1 1 1 1 1 1,7 2 1 2,1 1 6 1 1,1 3 1 2 1 1 1,1 3 1 1 1 1 1,1 3 1 1 1 3,1 1 5 1 2 2,7 2 2 1 1 1", "columns": "7 1 1 1 7,1 1 1 1 1 1,1 3 1 2 1 3 1,1 3 1 1 1 1 1 3 1,1 3 1 1 1 1 3 1,1 1 4 1 1,7 1 1 1 7,1 1,1 3 1 1 4 4,2 1 1 1 1 2,1 1 5 2 2 1,1 1 2 3,4 1 3 1 2,1 6 1,7 1 3 1,1 1 2 1 1,1 3 1 1 1 1 1 3,1 3 1 2 2 3,1 3 1 3 3 1,1 1 3 2 1 2,7 1 1 2 1 1 "}]}
 ```

-We can modify our script to return this when queries for `/api/puzzle` and try to run the program again:
+We can modify our script to return this when the server is queried for `/api/puzzle` and try to run the program again:

 ![](images/puzzle3.png)